GhadaBD/Ball-Beam_LabVIEW_Project/README.md

 ## Objectif:
 This project covers:
--Creation of avalid model of the system.
+- Creation of avalid model of the system.
--Identification of numerical values for the model parameters.
+- Identification of numerical values for the model parameters.
--Assembling the system hardware, and implementing the control system using a microcontroller to interface with the motor.
+- Assembling the system hardware, and implementing the control system using a microcontroller to interface with the motor.

 A PID controller is used to control the position of the ball on the beam.